It sounds like such a cliché these days…

 - Xero – launched in New Zealand in 2006, and increasingly cutting out the need small businesses have for bookkeepers and old-style accountants

-- Amazon – launched in 1995 originally as an online book store, now with 40% of all ecommerce sales in the USA and about to launch local operations in Australia
+- Amazon – launched in 1995 originally as an online book store, now with 40% of all ecommerce sales in the USA, and in 2018 commenced local operations in Australia

 Note: Not all disruption is caused by new-breed tech businesses.
 For example, Amazon sells standard physical products.